panzerdragoonlegacy/website/DEVELOPMENT.md

 ### Restore a Database Backup into Docker Volume

+1. Stop the app and start the database container only.

+   `docker-compose stop`
+   `docker-compose start database`

 1. Open psql in an interactive terminal.

    `docker exec -it cms_database_1 psql -U postgres`